btcpayserver/btcpayserver-doc/RaspberryPiDeployment.md

-# Raspberry Pi Deployment with Pruning and FastSync support.
+# Raspberry Pi Deployment with Pruning and FastSync.

 Andreas Antonopoulos tells us "Not your keys, not your Bitcoin".
 Here's another Bitcoin axiom "Your hardware.
 Your node.
 Your keys.
 Your Bitcoin".